awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeUtterance.md

  ** [sessionState](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-sessionState"></a>
 Represents the current state of the dialog between the user and the bot\.
 Use this to determine the progress of the conversation and what the next action might be\.
+The `sessionState` field is compressed with gzip and then base64 encoded\.
+Before you can use the contents of the field, you must decode and decompress the contents\.
+See the example for a simple function to decode and decompress the contents\.
 Length Constraints: Minimum length of 1\.

 The response returns the following as the HTTP body\.

  ** [audioStream](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-audioStream"></a>
 The prompt or statement to send to the user\.
 This is based on the bot configuration and context\.
-For example, if Amazon Lex did not understand the user intent, it sends the `clarificationPrompt` configured for the bot\.
+For example, if Amazon Lex V2 did not understand the user intent, it sends the `clarificationPrompt` configured for the bot\.
 If the intent requires confirmation before taking the fulfillment action, it sends the `confirmationPrompt`\.
 Another example: Suppose that the Lambda function successfully fulfilled the intent, and sent a message to convey to the user\.
-Then Amazon Lex sends that message in the response\.
+Then Amazon Lex V2 sends that message in the response\.

 ## Errors<a name="API_runtime_RecognizeUtterance_Errors"></a>